 As part of our long‑term CSR strategy, u‑blox has been supporting ADES since 2011, and we recently renewed our commitment to the project, sponsoring three‑months of the mobile sales platform’s activity.
 From May to July, 2018, the ADES truck will travel from Moramanga to Ambatondrazaka to Tamatave.
 Throughout the journey, the team onboard expects to raise the awareness of 4000 people of the importance of environmental protection, the risks of inhaling smoke from wood stoves, energy‑efficient cooking, and a healthy diet.
 In total, they expect to sell stoves to 1500 households made of 8250 individuals, collectively saving 4500 tons of wood and CO2 emissions.

 One evening, after a long market day, crowds gathered and danced to music playing from the truck’s PA system.
-Once it was dark enough, the team working on the bus projected a documentary about the local flora and fauna and the importance of their preservation that ADES had produced for such events.
+Once it was dark enough, the team working on the truck projected a documentary about the local flora and fauna and the importance of their preservation that ADES had produced for such events.
 Regula Ochsner says she was moved to tears when she saw the effect that the movie had on those present, many of which had rarely, if ever, watched a movie.
 It was one of those hopeful moments where she felt that she could see hearts and minds change.

 You can read more about how we are making a difference in society here.